rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 ### Tekton Pipeline

 > Tekton (OpenShift Pipelines) is the new kid on the block in the CI/CD space.
-It's grown rapidly in poplularity as it's Kubenetes Native way of running CI/CD.
+It's grown rapidly in popularity as it's Kubernetes Native way of running CI/CD.

 There are many similarities between what Jenkins does and what Tekton does.
 For example, both can be used to store pipeline definitions as code in a Git repository.
 Tekton is deployed as an operator in our cluster and allows users to define in YAML Pipeline and Task definitions. <span style="color:blue;">[Tekton Hub](https://hub.tekton.dev/)</span> is a repository for sharing these YAML resources among the community, giving great reusability to standard workflows.